cbeyls/fosdem-companion-android/README.md

 To get more information and install the app, look at the [Google Play Store](https://play.google.com/store/apps/details?id=be.digitalia.fosdem) page.

+The name FOSDEM and the gear logo are registered trademarks of FOSDEM VZW.
+Used with permission.

 ## License

 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)